An uncountable version of Pt\'ak's combinatorial lemma: Introduction

 \section{Introduction}

-In his 1959's paper \cite{Ptak lemma}, Vlastimil Pt\'ak distilled a combinatorial lemma aimed at the investigation of weak compactness in Banach spaces.
-An interesting application of the lemma, and partial motivation for the result itself, was an elementary proof of the fact that if a uniformly bounded sequence of continuous functions $(f_n)_{n=1}^\infty\subseteq C(K)$ converges pointwise to a continuous function $f$, then $f$ may be uniformly approximated by convex combinations of the $f_n$'s (\cite[\S 2.1]{Ptak w-cpt}).
+In his 1959 paper \cite{Ptak lemma}, Vlastimil Pt\'ak distilled a combinatorial lemma aimed at the investigation of weak compactness in Banach spaces.
+An interesting application of the lemma, and partial motivation for the result itself, was an elementary proof of the fact that if a uniformly bounded sequence of continuous functions $(f_n)_{n=1}^\infty\subseteq C(K)$ converges pointwise to a continuous function $f$, then $f$ may be uniformly approximated by convex combinations of the $f_n$ (\cite[\S 2.1]{Ptak w-cpt}).
 It is actually a standard exercise in Functional Analysis to understand this assertion as a particular case of Mazur's theorem that a closed and convex subset of a Banach space is weakly closed.
-However, this approach requires the Riesz representation theorem for $C(K)^*$ and Lebesgue's dominated convergence theorem; therefore, it relies on much deeper principles than the assertion itself.
+However, this approach requires the Riesz representation theorem for $C(K)^*$, Lebesgue's dominated convergence theorem and the Hahn--Banach separation theorem; therefore, it relies on much deeper principles than the assertion itself, which, in particular, involves no measure theory whatsoever.

 In later papers, Pt\'ak also applied and extended the same combinatorial ideas to include a treatment of weak compactness in terms of inverting the order of two limit processes, \emph{cf.} \cite{Ptak extension1, Ptak extension2}.
 This approach, already present in \cite{Ptak w-cpt}, is also followed in the monograph \cite[\S 24.6]{Kothe}, for the proof of Krein's theorem.